htsmto/OmicsBridge/docs/integrate_two.md

 Important notes: Ensure the column containing gene names is labelled "id" for proper dataset merging.
 If selected genes aren't present in the other dataset, no highlighting will appear.

 ## <u> **2.
 Integration Plot** </u>
+This feature enables you to merge two datasets for integrated visualisation.

+0. (Select the two datasets in the "Side by Side comparison" section.)
+1. Select your data source for both X and Y axes to generate a scatter plot.
+    - Data1 columns are prefixed with "Data1_XXX" and Data2 columns with "Data2_XXX"
+    - X-axis typically represents scores from Data1
+    - Y-axis typically represents scores from Data2
-Users can merge two datasets and plot them together.
-A common use case is plotting the log fold change (LFC) from Data1 on the X-axis and the LFC from Data2 on the Y-axis to assess consistency between datasets.
+    - For example, plotting LFC from Data1 on the X-axis against LFC from Data2 on the Y-axis helps assess consistency between datasets

-To create a plot, select the X and Y axes.
-Column names from Data1 are prefixed with "Data1_XXX" and from Data2 with "Data2_XXX".
-You can also select another score to colour the dots.
-To highlight specific genes, enter their names in the "Enter gene(s)" text box.
-Detailed information appears on the right when you select an area in the plot with your mouse.
+2. Enter gene names line by line to highlight them in the plot.
+3. Select a region within the plot using your mouse to label dots with their gene names (IDs)
+    - Detailed information about the selected area appears in a table below
+4. Filtering options
+    - Set thresholds for x and y to highlight dots that exceed these values
+    - Select a gene set from HALLMARK or custom uploaded gene set lists ('Custom')
+    - Genes in the filtered area appear in a table below

+??? success  "Adjustable graph parameters"
+    - Figure size (width and height)
+    - Font size of x/y axis and title
+    - Dot size for all points and highlighted points
+    - Option to use a white background